Battle of White Horse Hill: Battle

 With such serious losses, the PVA switched its attack forces from the 340th Regiment to the 334th Regiment, reserving the 342nd Regiment for the assault on October 9.
 Elements of the 342nd fought their way to the crest during the afternoon of 9 October, only to lose it to a ROK 28th Regiment counterattack that night.
-On 10 October the still fresh 29th Regiment made a counterattack and seized White Horse and the 28th Regiment was immediately assigned to defend the right flank of the hill.
+On 10 October the still fresh 29th Regiment made a counterattack and seized White Horse Hill and the 28th Regiment was immediately assigned to defend the right flank of the hill.
 The same day at 04:30, the PVA 342nd Regiment recaptured the hill in an attack on the ROK 29th Regiment that had been defending the main peak; in two hours, though, the hill was seized back in an instant counterattack, only to be lost again at 08:15.
 In the tiresome war of attrition, the UN forces relied on their overwhelming advantage in artillery support and close-range air support.
 The UN forces apparently were fortunate, for a Chinese prisoner later related that Fifth Air Force planes had caught elements of the 335th Regiment, 112th Division, in an assembly area north of Hill 395, inflicting heavy casualties upon the regiment, and had delayed its commitment to the attack.

 Regardless of casualties, the PVA continued to send masses of infantry to take the objective.
-On White Horse, the PVA kept funneling their combat troops into the northern attack approaches where Eighth Army artillery, tanks, and air power would wreak havoc.
-The Chinese determination to win White Horse made sitting ducks out of their infantry as the IX Corps defenders saturated the all-out assaults with massed firepower of every caliber.
+On White Horse Hill, the PVA kept funneling their combat troops into the northern attack approaches where Eighth Army artillery, tanks, and air power would wreak havoc.
+The Chinese determination to win White Horse Hill made sitting ducks out of their infantry as the IX Corps defenders saturated the all-out assaults with massed firepower of every caliber.

 By 12 October there was a break in the bitter struggle.
 The 1st Battalion of the 30th Regiment struck out from the attack line.
 The 29th Regiment, which had mounted a counterattack four hours before the attack by the battalion, was stalled just 40 meters from the PVA position.
 When no progress was made in the two-hour attack, the 2nd Battalion was sent in on the right flank for a pincer movement.
 The 3rd company which was in the vanguard of the 1st Battalion was not making sufficient advances because of PVA resistance, so the commander of the 1st company, close behind the 3rd company, was ordered to launch an overriding attack and succeeded in approaching the attack line.
-White Horse was recaptured at 13:20, after five-hours of intense battle.
+White Horse Hill was recaptured at 13:20, after five-hours of intense battle.